agence-webup/dkup/README.md

 * `instantToKeep`: number of instant backups to keep (global or per project option), default is 5
 * `command`: command used to backup (global or per project option), @FILENAME is replaced with backup filenam

-Note: dkup will automatically detect https://healthchecks.io as a provider and enhance log with [errors](https://healthchecks.io/docs/attaching_logs/) (more providers coming soon)
+Note: dkup will automatically detect https://healthchecks.io as a provider and enhance log with [errors](https://healthchecks.io/docs/attaching_logs/)

 ## 3. Execute dkup